 4-H Essential Elements - Mastery, Belonging, Independence, and Generosity

 Sonya Jones started working with Pulaski County Extension as the 4-H Program Assistant in 2001, then moved to the 4-H Agent position in 2002.
 She was a Bleckley County 4-H'er, competing in the Time & Money Management project, Cotton Boll, State Consumer Judging, and was an active Teen Leader.
 As an agent, she concentrates on Leadership, Healthy Living, and Science with an emphasis on Environmental Education.
 Sonya graduated from Georgia Southwestern State University with a degree in Biology, and received her Master's Degree in Agricultural Leadership from the University of Georgia.
 She is a member of the National Association of Extension 4-H Agents, the Georgia Association of Extension 4-H Agents, Epsilon Sigma Phi, and the Georgia Master 4-H Club.

 Staley Bell, a former active 4-H’er herself, is the UGA Extension Pulaski County 4-H Educator.
 In her role, she conducts in-school 4-H club meetings, recruits new 4-H participants, markets the program, prepares students for competitive events such as DPA, plans, promotes, and participates in summer and day camps, and so much more to be part of positive youth development in our community.
-Staley is a previous valedictorian graduate from Hawkinsville High School and graduated summa cum laude with her bachelor’s degree from Middle Georgia State University.
-She is married to Chris Bell, and they have a young son who they will definitely encourage to be an active 4-H’er himself one day.
-She is excited to now be in a position to give back to the same 4-H program that gave so much to her growing up.
+Staley is a previous valedictorian graduate from Hawkinsville High School and graduated summa cum laude with her bachelor’s degree in New Media and Communications from Middle Georgia State University.
+She is a proud wife and mother.
+Staley is excited to now be in a position to give back to the same 4-H program that gave so much to her growing up.